 If you see this error, the privacy settings for your video prevent it from being viewed outside of Vimeo.com.
 Video owners- check your privacy settings to ensure your video permits embedding under “Where can this video be embedded?”

 “Sorry, this video does not exist.”

 Still having trouble?
-Don’t hesitate to contact us, and we’ll look into your issue ASAP.
+You can always check the Vimeo status page for updated information on any current site-wide issues.
+If you're still having trouble, don’t hesitate to contact us, and we’ll look into your issue ASAP.
 To help us get to the bottom of things quickly, please include the following information in your initial message:

 - The exact videos displaying with an error

 - The webpage where your videos are embedded, including any login credentials required to access your page (if applicable)

 - Your browser and operating system specs (version #’s are important!).